Digital Regulatory Assurance System

 Indigenous consultation process

-To align with Alberta’s proponent-led Indigenous consultation method, applicants for Water Act approvals and Water Act licences, will now use the Aboriginal Consultation Office Digital Service to seek consultation requirements.
+To align with Alberta’s proponent-led Indigenous consultation method, applicants for Water Act approvals and licences can use the Aboriginal Consultation Office Digital Service to manage their regulatory consultation file.

 Contact